upasanakulshrestha/interest-calculator/README.md

 TODO:

-1. on month end day for each records present under AccountHistory, return the last amount present in the table for all accounts.
+1. on month end day (assuming coming from JMS with updated amount for eachAccount) for each records present under AccountHistory, return the last amount present in the table for all accounts.
+2. validations on account creation
+3. (Also send the JMS message)